You may wish to see an introductory page to this section first.

 Pliny the Elder - Historia Naturalis - Book XXIX - Translation by John Bostock and H.T.
 Riley

-This wall was identified in 1913 and archaeologists immediately called it Wall of Crinas, because of a passage by Pliny.
-Its complete excavation allowed a more careful study of its features and it is now dated IInd century BC.
+This wall was identified in 1913 and archaeologists immediately called it Wall of Crinas, because of a passage by Pliny (you may wish to read another passage about Gaius Stertinius Xenophon, a wealthy physician at the court of Emperor Claudius).
+The complete excavation of the wall allowed a more careful study of its features and it is now dated IInd century BC.

 Archaeologists called the eastern gate of Marseille Porte d'Italie, because it was the end point of a branch of Via Aurelia, the mainly coastal road which linked Rome with Southern France.
 Excavations near the gate unearthed a small section of the paved road which was repaired in the IVth century AD.